UNDERGRADUATE PROGRAM IN ELECTRICAL ENGINEERING (AEELEBASC)

 ECE Program Requirements

-There are nine requirements:
+There are ten requirements:

-3. ENGINEERING ECONOMICS REQUIREMENTS: ECE472H1 must be chosen.
-Course can be taken in either third or fourth year.
+3. ENGINEERING ECONOMICS REQUIREMENTS: ECE472H1 must be Course can be taken in either third or fourth year.

 5. MATH/SCIENCE REQUIREMENT: At least one course from the Math/Science area must be chosen.